Implement two-quadrant three-phase rectifier DC drive

 The integral gain of the PI current controller.
 Default is

-This parameter is not used when using the average-value converter.
+not used when using the average-value converter.
+Default is

 The speed or torque set point.
 The speed set point can be a step function, but the speed change rate will follow the acceleration / deceleration ramps.
 If the load torque and the speed have opposite signs, the accelerating torque will be the sum of the electromagnetic and load torques.